AppliedEnergistics/GuideME/docs/docs/02-changelog.md

   Please let us know if you find any errors!
 - API additions
   - `ConstantColor#TRANSPARENT`
-  - Added `index` method to `TagCompiler` to allow custom tags to control how they are indxed by search By default, all custom tags simply add their children to the indexer
+  - Added `index` method to `TagCompiler` to allow custom tags to control how they are indexed by search By default, all custom tags simply add their children to the indexer
   - Added the ability to set borders for `LytBox`
   - Generalized `GuideUiHost` into `DocumentUiHost`